 Cabinetry and Countertop Information:

 Provide elevation drawings and the finish materials of all cabinets and countertops used in food preparation, storage, or display.
 The finish of the cabinet or countertop is based on the food operation that is taking place.
-Typical cabinet materials include stainless steel and NSF #35 high pressure plastic laminate or equivalent.
-Typical countertop materials include stainless steel, NSF #35 high pressure plastic laminate and NSF #51 solid surfaces.
+Typical cabinet materials include stainless steel and high pressure plastic laminate or equivalent.
+Typical countertop materials include stainless steel, high pressure plastic laminate and solid surfaces such as quartz or granite.
 Cabinets should be installed on six-inch stainless steel legs or a solid masonry base with an approved cove base.
 Enclosed hollow bases are not permitted.
 Please refer to the Retail Food Construction Guide for further details regarding cabinet and countertops.

 Menu and/or List of Food Sold: